How to Handle Confrontation

 I greatly admire the skill of those who know when to confront and are good at confronting in a loving way.
 They have learnt how to speak the truth in love (Ephesians 4:15).

 When confrontation is necessary, how should you go about it?

 Confront evil prayerfullyPsalm 55:1-11

-You only have to switch on the news or read a newspaper to hear of terrorist attacks that take place in cities all around world and news of gang-related violence and murders.
-And now we all face the invisible enemy of the coronavirus epidemic.
+There are forces of evil at work in our ‘cities’ today.
+You only have to switch on the news or read a newspaper to hear of terrorist attacks that take place in cities all around the world and news of gang-related violence and murders.

 David also faced violent and destructive forces of evil at work in the city (vv.9b,11a).